decagondev/bmp-endian-challenge-python/tickets/ticket-2.md

 # Ticket 2: Implement readLE Functions

 ## Description
 This ticket requires you to implement the `readUInt32LE`, `readInt32LE`, and `readUInt16LE` functions to parse little-endian integers from a `Uint8Array` buffer using bitwise operations.
-These functions are vital for reading the BMP file’s header data, which uses little-endian byte order.
-You’ll combine bytes to form integers, handling both unsigned and signed values.
+These functions are vital for reading the BMP file's header data, which uses little-endian byte order.
+You'll combine bytes to form integers, handling both unsigned and signed values.

 ## Acceptance Criteria
 - `readUInt32LE` must correctly parse a 32-bit unsigned integer and pass the test case `0x12345678`.